stefanbund/311/README.md

 # 311
 Interactive Web Development at Cal Poly Pomona CIS
+#Mid Term Date: Thursday, November 3rd
+This syllabus item will be a true/false test.
+Please bring a long form scantron.

 #Projects
 ##Annoucing the Final Project in ASP.NET
 In our course we introduce both Javascript and the ASP.NET framework.
 Students are assigned to create a dynamic, data-driven website using ASP.NET, using this Lynda.com guided course: https://www.lynda.com/ASP-NET-tutorials/ASP-NET-Essential-Training/784-2.html?org=cpp.edu.
 Students are assigned to complete this sample project, using the Lynda course as a guide and reference.
 The Due date is the close of the final exam.
 Students are to submit a Microsoft Word document or PDF including screen shots of their completed project.
 Each file they created for the project should be copy-pasted into the document (not screen shots), to show their completed work.
 Per our syllabus, this project is worth 5% of the course credit.